 Grilled hanger steak is a superb piece of meat that takes well to various cooking methods, including smoking with meat seasoning.
 It doesn't matter whether you use charcoal or gas grill.

 Whether you choose to cook hanger steaks, you need to watch your time as these steaks are thin and do not take long to cook.

 You don't want to end up with a burnt hanger steak, so your vigilance will go a long way.

 However, most people prefer to grill hanger steak cuts, which brings out the flavor more than skirt curts.

 You can grill and cook skirt steaks, but people generally like smoking it as this helps make the skirt cut tender.

-The only difference between smoking and grilling hanger and skirt steaks is the preparation time, as they are very different, with the skirt cut needing a marinade and the grilled hanger steak needing salt and pepper, as well as other meat seasoning products.
+The only difference between smoking and grilling hanger and skirt steak is the preparation time, as they are very different, with the skirt cut needing your favorite meat marinade and the grilled hanger steak needing salt and pepper, as well as other meat seasoning products.

-As such, you might end up having a much longer time preparing a skirt steak before actually cooking it.
+As such, you might end up having a much longer time preparing a skirt cut before actually cooking it.

 Hanger steak and skirt steak are both delicious, flavorful cuts of meat that will always have their place in the kitchen.
 However, most people prefer smoking skirt steak instead of grilling them.